-The following provisions apply to all mental health rehabilitation (MHR) services for children, adolescents and adults, which include the following:
+The following provisions apply to all rehabilitation services for children, adolescents and adults, which include the following:

-- 1. Community Psychiatric Support and Treatment;

-- 2. Psychosocial Rehabilitation; and
+- 1. Community Psychiatric Support and Treatment; - 2.
+Psychosocial Rehabilitation; - 3.
+Crisis Intervention; and - 4.
+Crisis Stabilization (children and adolescents only).

-- 3. Crisis Intervention.

-These rehabilitation services are provided as part of a comprehensive specialized psychiatric program available to all Medicaid eligible children, adolescents and adults with significant functional impairments resulting from an identified mental health disorder diagnosis to promote the maximum reduction of symptoms and restoration to his/her best age-appropriate functional level.
+These rehabilitation services are provided as part of a comprehensive specialized psychiatric program available to all Medicaid eligible children, adolescents and adults with significant functional impairments resulting from an identified mental health disorder diagnosis.
+The medical necessity for these rehabilitative services must be determined by and services recommended by a licensed mental health professional (LMHP) or physician to promote the maximum reduction of symptoms and restoration to his/her best age-appropriate functional level.